99 little bugs in the code

 100 little bugs in the code

 ESC180 is an introductory computer programming course.
-The course is taught with the assumption that students have no prior experience in programming.
+The course is taught with the assumption that students have no prior programming experience.
 Python will be the only programming language used for this course.

 You’ll start by covering fundamental programming concepts, including functions, conditional statements, syntax, and loops.
 You’ll use these basic concepts to create simple programs, ultimately learn more advanced concepts such as Python data structures and recursion and be introduced to features of computers such as memory storage and time complexity.
 For assignments, you’ll be writing your own code for interesting applications, practicing the skills and theory from class.